Blissfulbritt

 image_539639229974583

-The other night I was lying in bed meditating, when a thought entered my mind I decided to focus on rather than trying to quiet.
+The other night I was lying in bed, when a thought entered my mind that I decided to focus on rather than trying to quiet.
 I thought about my autoimmune disease, and the idea of giving it a name.
 Like a friend.
 I wouldn’t try to run away from a friend, and I wouldn’t try to hurt my friend, and this shift in my mindset brought life to Alfred, my autoimmune disease.

 Alfred will be with me for life, though when the stars are aligned he will go on vacations.
 Hopefully those vacation are long ones (remission) and I won’t see him for long chunks of my life, but when he does show up (like the last couple years) I will be kind to him, honoring his existence as a part of me instead of trying to pretend he’s not there.